Hydrocephalus: Shunt complications

 If shunt failure occurs, the cerebrospinal fluid begins to accumulate again.
-This can cause a number of physical symptoms develop (headaches, nausea, vomiting, photophobia/light sensitivity), some extremely serious, such as seizures.
+This can cause a number of physical symptoms develop (headaches, nausea, vomiting, photophobia), some extremely serious, such as seizures.
 Patient factors that are associated with shunt failure includes the cause of the hydrocephalus, prematurity, male sex, spina bifida, epilepsy, severity of ventricular dilation, ethnicity, and age <1 year.
 The diagnosis of CSF buildup is complex and requires specialist expertise.
-Diagnosis can depend on whether symptoms occur.
-For example, whether symptoms occur when the person is upright or in a prone position (lying down) with the head at roughly the same level as the feet.
+Diagnosis can depend, for example, on whether symptoms occur when the person is upright or in a prone position (lying down) with the head at roughly the same level as the feet.

 Overdrainage of cerebrospinal fluid occurs when the fluid drains more rapidly than it is produced by the choroid plexus.
 The rate of overdrainage is estimated to be about 10% to 12% within 6.5 years after shunt placement.
 Signs and symptoms of overdrainage includes: